Sanjana-Devi-67/VLSI-DESIGN-APPLICATION/README.md

-# 🚀 QANTYX – AI-Powered VLSI Design & Simulation Platform
+i# 🚀 QANTYX – AI-Powered VLSI Design & Simulation Platform

 QANTYX is an end-to-end AI-powered VLSI design platform that enables users to generate, optimize, and simulate Verilog designs using advanced language models and modern web technologies.